-Factory farming mistreats animals, cramming them together and abusing them in an effort to boost productivity.Share our animal cruelty infographic with friends and family
+Factory farming exploits animals, cramming them together and abusing them in an effort to boost productivity.Share our animal cruelty infographic with friends and family

-The European Union (EU) recognises farm animals as sentient beings1, capable of experiencing suffering.
-Despite this, tens of billions of animals endure short, miserable lives in factory farms2, where the priority is simply to produce as much meat, milk and eggs as quickly and cheaply as possible.
+The European Union (EU) recognises1 farm animals as sentient beings.
+Despite this, tens of billions of animals endure short, miserable lives in factory farms2 where the priority is profit above all else.

 Space is a luxury